-Is the idea of the visual effective at enhancing the reader's comprehension of the analysis?
 Yes, the video is transformative because it shows a unique recording of the actual events at issue in the suit.
 Although it is only one perspective on the events, it is a recording that greatly enhances the audience's ability to comprehend the case.
-Does the visual improve the document's overall design?

 The video allows counsel to communicate in a manner and at a level that cannot be touched by verbal submissions or even testimony.
 Therefore, the use of the video drastically improves the arguments submitted by counsel.
-Does the visual meet professionalism norms?

 The use of the video implicates both ethical and professional questions.
 First, the counsel for the plaintiff has no ability to produce a visual counternarrative; there is only one recording of the events at issue in the case, and it is the one taken from the perspective of the pursuing officer's patrol car dashcam.
 Second, counsel for the patrolman should at least consider the effect of naïve realism and cognitive Illiberalism (discussed in section III(A) above) brought to the fore by the use of the one-sided, one-perspective video.
 However, strategically, the benefits of using a video that shows the actual events leading up to the suit is so advantageous to making the argument that one can hardly fault the attorneys who chose to use the video.
 Choosing not to use the video when you had it would be subject to greater criticism for not serving the client's interests with the best available means.

-In or out?
-The verdict.
 The verdict is "in."

-Scott should be compared to the police-patrol-car dashboard video in Sandra Bland's case.109 Sandra Bland was a Chicago area native who was preparing to take a new job in Texas.
+Scott should be compared to the police-patrol-car dashboard video in Sandra Bland's case.
+109 Sandra Bland was a Chicago area native who was preparing to take a new job in Texas.
 She was pulled over for failing to signal a lane change.
-The officer involved, Brian Encinia, became extremely irritated by Bland's uncooperative attitude, and began to physically take charge of her person.
-After a rough handling, Bland was transported to a county-jail lockup, where she died of an apparent suicide three days after her jailing.110
+The officer involved, Brian Encinia, became extremely irritated by Bland's uncooperative attitude, and began to phys-

-107 See Scott, 550 U.S. at 378.108 Id. at 380-81.
+107 See Scott, 550 U.S. at 378.

+108 Id. at 380-81.